ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 token with a malformed or non-UUID `jti`.

 * The `sub` claim identifies the subject of the trust assertion.
-The value and semantics of this field depend on the token’s type.
+The value and semantics of this claim depend on the token’s type.

 * The `kind` claim provides a format discriminator.
 This specification defines only the value `"vch"`.